Sibghatullah-Laghari/ULSM-Lab-Barcode-System/README.md

 # ULSM Lab Barcode Management Utility

-A lightweight Java application designed to generate, decode, and manage laboratory sample barcode information in a structured and reliable manner.
+A lightweight Java application designed to generate, decode, and manage laboratory sample barcode information in a structured and reliable manner. so, management become easy and also record can be digital and online.

 ## Introduction